urg/urg/content/projects/peerj/index.md

   * Scalr had it own ability to define metrics used for load balancing.
 Migration to using the AWS metrics was fairly simple, however, did involve testing in the load environment.

 I left PeerJ before the entire migration was complete, however, the majority of the work had been complete and it was well on track to being a successful migration and had the potential to reduce costs by 20%.

+#### Document Generation

+One of the core components of PeerJ is creating a review pdf that combines the main document with all of the supporting figures and images for the reviewers to perform the peer review.
+The systems has to handle documents in various formats and sizes and must work accurately.
+I was involved in making sure the system was robust and used a variety of open source tools and paid apis to perform the various resizing and conversations.